ictnlp/HMT/README.md

 ## Quick Start

 Since the training time of HMT on WMT15 De-En is slightly longer, we provide the trained HMT model of WMT15 De-En for reproduction.
+The corresponding Fairseq binary data of WMT15 De-En can be download [here](https://pan.baidu.com/s/1Z8GcwKtlzybyHN2rMIqSlQ?pwd=pvut).
+You can go directly to the inference part to test HMT, with the provided checkpoints and binary data.

 | L    | K    | Download Link                                                |
 | ---- | ---- | ------------------------------------------------------------ |